 Coloring pens and markers are often used for various illustration and design work or hand lettering due to their bright and quick-drying colors.
 This will depend, of course, on the type of coloring marker you choose to work with.
 Using colored markers is easy, providing you with a smooth application and finish.
 Another convenient attribute they have is that most colored markers can be refilled or even have their tips replaced so that they can last forever!

-These pens are great for adult coloring, art and design, and even outdoor projects.
+These pens are great for adult coloring, art and design, and even outdoor projects for beginners and advanced users alike.
 Some colored markers are also good for blending and color mixing.
 These can be used in the same way one would use watercolor paints or oil paints, except they dry much faster and most do not run the risk of smudging.
 This makes it easy to use different techniques, play with colors, and find what works for you.